Last Updated on 7th December 2021.

 In the absence of proper tracking and analysis, you would only be guessing the true success or failure of your campaigns.

 Besides, it isn’t that tough a task either!
 Tools like Google Analytics simplify this process for you to the extent that you wouldn’t even need to actively participate in it on a constant basis.

-To make the best of holiday season opportunity that you have, you will have to invest a lot of time, effort and even money.
+To make the best of the holiday season opportunity that you have, you will have to invest a lot of time, effort, and even money.
 However, if you plan and execute your holiday season strategy smartly and effectively, the rewards would far outweigh all the costs and your sales would only be heading upwards.